Convergence of spherical averages for actions of Fuchsian Groups: Introduction

 \end{introthm}

-The condition that $\R$ have even corners is not as restrictive as it appears.
+The condition that $\R$ has even corners is not as restrictive as it appears.
 In fact it is clear that our result only depends on the generators $G_0$ and the coding, and not on the precise geometry of $\R$.
 Thus Theorem~\ref{thm:main} extends immediately to any presentation of a Fuchsian group for which one can find deformed group $G'$ which has a fundamental domain $\R'$ with the same pattern of sides and side-pairings and even corners, see~\cite{BufSer, BowSer} and \cite{Ser-Trieste} for a detailed discussion.
 The need to restrict to spheres of even radius can be seen by considering the action of the free group $F_2$ on the two-element set ${\{0,1\}}$ in which both generators of ${F_2}$ act by interchanging the elements, in which case the value of $\mathbf{S}_{n}(f)$ depends on the parity of $n$.

-This seems to indicate that the condition on all relators having even length, as is implied by the even corner condition, may be essential.
+We note that the conditions of Assumption 1.1 are not quite identical with those in~\cite{Ser-Inf}, \cite{BirSer} and elsewhere, the main difference being the weaker restriction if $N(\R) = 4$.
+In fact all results of those papers should apply under these somewhat weaker assumptions.

-The Ces\`aro convergence of the averages $\mathbf{S}_{2n}(f)$ is proven in~\cite{BufSer} using the Bowen---Series Markovian coding \cite{BowSer}, see also \cite{BirSer, Ser-Inf, Ser-Trieste}, in order to reduce the statement to the ergodic theorem for Markov operators, cf. \cite{Buf-FAA,Buf-AMSTr}.
-To establish convergence of spherical averages themselves, and thus of powers of our Markov operator, we develop the approach from~\cite{Buf-Annals} for free groups.
-The argument of ~\cite{Buf-Annals} relies on a symmetry condition for the coding, which allows one to relate the Markov operator generated by the coding to its adjoint.
-The Bowen---Series coding of~\cite{BowSer} is however not symmetric, and the main construction of this paper is a new symmetric coding for Fuchsian groups.
+The Ces\`aro convergence of the averages $\mathbf{S}_{2n}(f)$ is proven in~\cite{BufSer} using the Bowen--Series Markovian coding \cite{BowSer}, see also \cite{BirSer, Ser-Inf, Ser-Trieste}, in order to reduce the statement to the ergodic theorem for Markov operators, cf. \cite{Buf-FAA,Buf-AMSTr}.
+The Bowen--Series coding allows one to assign states to group generators in a suitable product representing an arbitrary group element as a shortest word in such a way that the admissible sequences of states form a Markov chain.
+This gives rise to a Markov operator as described in~\cite{BufSer}.
+However the proof in~\cite{Buf-Annals}, which establishes convergence of the spherical averages themselves for free groups, does not extend in any obvious way.
+This is because the argument of~\cite{Buf-Annals} relies on a symmetry condition for the coding, namely that the coding is reversible or self-inverse, which allows one to relate the Markov operator generated by the coding to its adjoint.
+The Bowen--Series coding of~\cite{BowSer} fails to be symmetric in this sense.

+The main construction of this paper is a new self-inverse coding for Fuchsian groups, which allows us to adapt the proof in~\cite{Buf-Annals} to this new case.